 For a planner to properly discern whether or not a force majeure situation applies, he or she should consider whether a situation, beyond his or her control, makes it “impossible, illegal or inadvisable” to hold an event.
 These three terms are the key to understanding when a planner might be in a situation where they might be able to cancel a meeting without being held liable.
 For example, if the meeting facility cannot be accessed – perhaps because of a civil disturbance – then it would be “impossible” to have the meeting.
 If the facility has been condemned due to structural problems, then you might be faced with a situation where it is “illegal” to have the meeting.

 The most interesting and likely case the planner might face is one where it is “inadvisable” to hold a meeting.
 The key here is to ask the basic question, “will the attendees show up for the meeting?”
 Note that this is quite different from “can the attendees go to the meeting?”
 Since poor attendance effectively makes a meeting a failure, then any situation that will lead to most people not attending will make it inadvisable to even put on the meeting.
 If a blizzard hits your city the day of the event, you are probably in a situation where it is inadvisable to hold the meeting.
 (Hence, a force majeure situation).
 However, if the sound system is ruined because of carelessness, it might be inadvisable to have a meeting from the planner’s standpoint, but not from the contract’s standpoint since this was something that was not out of the planner’s control.

-sure to consult your attorney about force majeure clauses.
+Make sure to consult your attorney about force majeure and cancellation clauses.